algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 ### System Requirements

-The system prerequisites for our Pac-Man game have been meticulously defined to ensure seamless compatibility and optimal performance throughout the game's development and execution.
+The system prerequisites for our Pac-Man® game have been meticulously defined to ensure seamless compatibility and optimal performance throughout the game's development and execution.

 #### Hardware Requirements